My experience with Ovulation Tests: Determine Fertile Days with LH Tests – Ovulation Test Results – Comparison with the Sympthermal Method

 2. What can an Ovulation Test, judging from my experience, not do?

 An Ovulation Test or LH test cannot prove 100% that ovulation has actually occurred.
 Although some companies claim the opposite and advertise with slogans such as “exact determination of ovulation”.
 However, I find that very exaggerated and simply wrong.
-Also, the exact time would personally be too inaccurate if I were to use an ovulation test to become pregnant.
+Also, the exact time would personally be too inaccurate if I were to use an ovulation test to get pregnant.
 As the sole body signs, I find it too little and would therefore always use the Symptothermal method in addition.
 This gives a lot more clues to possible cycle disturbances or other reasons why the successful pregnancy has not yet occurred.

 3. How expensive are Ovulation Tests or LH tests and where can you buy them?